GeniusPilot2016/NeoBleeper/CONTRIBUTING.md

 # Contributing to NeoBleeper

 First off, thank you for considering contributing to NeoBleeper!
 Your contributions are integral to the success of this project.
-Whether you're reporting a bug, proposing a feature, improving documentation, or submitting code, your involvement is highly valued.
+Whether you're reporting a bug, proposing a feature, improving documentation, uploading legacy BMM file or NBPML file, or submitting code, your involvement is highly valued.

 ## Table of Contents
 1. [Code of Conduct](#code-of-conduct)